rust-lang/reference/src/abi.md

 - [Trait definition functions][items.traits] with a body

 > [!NOTE]
-> `rustc` currently warns in other positions, but this may be rejected in the future.
+> `rustc` ignores use in other positions but lints against it.
+This may become an error in the future.

 r[abi.link_section.duplicates]
 Only the first use of `link_section` on an item has effect.